stadium-software/user-management-portal/pre6.12/README.md

 2. Portal
    1. Open the "Applications" page
    2. Select "Add Application"
-   3. Enter the application name
+   3. Give the application a name
-   4. Add the base URL of the application (excluding the page name) to the Url field (e.g https://stadium.server.url/StadiumAppName)
+   4. Add the base URL of the application (excluding the page name) to the Url field (e.g https://stadium.server.url/StadiumAppName/)
    4. Copy the API key generated in SAM to the "ApiKey" field
-   5. For Email Authenticated applications, check the "Generate Password" checkbox
+   5. Select the Authentication method of the application (more on [authentication methods](#application-authentication-methods))

 ![Portal Adding Applications](images/Portal-Add-Appplication.png)

-3. Users Import
+3. Users
+   1. Open the "Import" page of the application
-   1. Select "Import" on the "Users" page to fetch all users of Linked Applications
+   2. Select the "Fetch" button above the "Users" DataGrid to retrieve the application users and roles
+   3. NOTE: At present only roles assigned to users can be fetched using the "User API", so make sure all roles are assigned to at least one user

 ![Portal-Fetch-Users-Button](images/Portal-Fetch-Users-Button.png)